Lenyn Sosa Player Props: White Sox vs. Phillies

 |Games w/1+ RBI

-- The Phillies' 3.97 team ERA ranked 17th among all league pitching staffs.
+- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).

-- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (18 total, one per game).

-- Falter (0-2) takes the mound for the Phillies in his fourth start of the season.
-He's put together a 4.80 ERA in 15 2/3 innings pitched, with nine strikeouts.
+- Walker makes the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- The left-hander's most recent appearance came on Thursday against the Cincinnati Reds, when he threw 4 2/3 innings, surrendering five earned runs while allowing eight hits.
+- In his most recent time out on Friday against the Cincinnati Reds, the right-hander tossed six innings, allowing one earned run while surrendering four hits.

-- In three games this season, the 25-year-old has put up a 4.80 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .311 to opposing hitters.
+- The 30-year-old has amassed a 4.20 ERA and 8.4 strikeouts per nine innings across three games this season, while allowing a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.